 The facts—or rather the lack of conclusive facts—help us out of this anguishing quandary: we shall simply never know whether he committed suicide or not.
 One thing is certain though.
 Levi's last moments cannot be construed as an act of delayed resignation before the inhumanity of Nazism.
 He never yielded.
 At most he snapped.
 On that tragic Saturday only his body was smashed.

 Postscript (April 21, 2005)

-Since this article first appeared in 1999 two new pieces of evidence have emerged which lend further support to the hypothesis of an accident.
+Since this article first appeared in 1999 two new pieces of evidence have emerged lending further support to the hypothesis of an accident.
 In her biography of Primo Levi, Carol Angier (The Double Bond: Primo Levi: A Biography, 2002) reveals that just before going out of his apartment he instructed the nurse, who was looking after his elderly mother, to mind the telephone and said that he was going out to look for the concierge, as I hypothesised.
-Thus if he snapped from normal to suicidal mode and hurled himself down the stairwell that must have occurred in a matter of seconds, for what he said to the nurse does not square with someone planning to kill himself.
-I also spoke to Doctor Giorgio Luzzati, who was a friend of Levi and looked after his health.
-He told me that on the Thursday before his death (which happened on the following Saturday) Levi called and told him that he felt tired and was having dizzy spells, which again makes the idea that he may have had a spell of dizziness while looking down the stairwell to look for the concierge much more than mere speculation.
-The really mystifying puzzle is not now so much whether he killed himself or not, but why despite the overwhelming evidence to the contrary, Primo Levi's biographers, Angier but also Ian Thomson (Primo Levi, 2002) still persist in believing that he did.
+Thus if he snapped from normal to suicidal, that must have occurred in a matter of seconds, for what he said to the nurse does not square with someone planning to kill himself.
+I also spoke to doctor Giorgio Luzzati, who was a friend of Levi and looked after his health.
+He told me that on the Thursday before his death (which happened on the following Saturday) Levi called and told him that he felt tired and was having dizzy spells, which again suggests that a spell of dizziness experienced while looking down the stairwell for the concierge is more than mere speculation.
+The really mystifying puzzle now is not whether he killed himself but why, despite overwhelming evidence to the contrary, Levi's biographers, Angier but also Ian Thomson (Primo Levi, 2002), persist in believing that he did.

 1. This corresponds to the fourth floor in the United States convention.